Skip to content

 Accessing Policies & Workflows

-1. Select a project from the project selector
+1. Select a project from the project selector.

-2. Navigate to Automation from the main menu
+2. Navigate to Automation from the main menu.

-3. Select Policy and Workflow
+3. Select Policy and Workflow.

-Policy and Workflow
+Policy and Workflow page

 Understanding Policy Types